Best Estate Agents. Basildon

 In practice, a meaningful number of agents quote deliberately high to win the listing, then push the seller to reduce the asking price four to six weeks in when interest hasn't materialised.
 By that point the listing has been on the market long enough to look stale, serious buyers who saw it at the original price have moved on, and the eventual achieved price ends up lower than if it had been priced realistically from day one.

 You don't have to be a property expert to spot it.
-You just need three or more valuations on the same property at the same time, with the reasoning written out.
+You just need several valuations on the same property at the same time, with the reasoning written out.
 ValuQ delivers exactly that.

 Six mistakes Basildon homeowners make when choosing an agent